daleao/sdv/WalkOfLife/README.md

 - **ForgetRecipesOnSkillReset** (boolean) - Wether reseting a skill also clears all associated recipes.
 - **AllowMultipleResetsPerDay** (boolean) - Whether the player can reset more than one skill in a day.
 - **BaseSkillExpMultiplier** (decimal) - Multiplies all skill experience gained from the start of the game.
-- **BonusSkillExpPerReset** (decimal) - Multiplies all skill experience gained after each respective prestige.
+- **BonusSkillExpPerReset** (decimal) - Multiplies all skill experience gained after each respective skill reset.

 ## Console Commands